 Papermaker's Tears: Essays on the Art and Craft of Paper

 Tatiana Ginsberg, editor

-Editor: Tatiana Ginsberg is Studio Collaborator and Production Manager of the Dieu Donné papermill in New York City.
+Series editor: Tatiana Ginsberg is Studio Collaborator and Production Manager of the Dieu Donné Papermill in New York City.
 Her background is in Japanese and Western papermaking, printing, teaching, and collaborating with artists.

 back to top